 In addition, ghee from the store is ridiculously expensive, so learning how to make ghee yourself is not only a more nutritious way to go, it is very cost effective as well!
 I myself make ghee for about half the cost of what it would be to buy it at the healthfood store!

 Unlike butter, ghee does not need refrigeration and keeps well on the counter or pantry for many months, so keeping a jar in the pantry for a quick veggie saute is very convenient!

 Another benefit of ghee is that it is easier to digest as all the milk solids (proteins) have been removed from the butter.
 Very frequently, even those with a true dairy allergy find that ghee presents no trouble for them.

-My video lesson for this week covers how to make this indispensable healthy fat for use in your own kitchen.
-I also cover how to make butter oil capsules for taking with your daily dose of cod liver oil.
+My video lesson for this week covers how to make ghee, an indispensable healthy fat, for use in your own kitchen.
+I also cover how to make ghee (clarified butter) capsules for taking with your daily dose of cod liver oil.

 If you are spending money on high quality fermented cod liver oil, it is a must to be taking it with butter oil to supercharge the effects!